 Laser cutting has advanced dramatically over recent years and is undoubtedly one of the quickest and most effective ways to cut sheet metal.
 It is also a simple process; customers only need to supply a drawing for their design to be brought to life.
 Thanks to the simplicity of the process, laser cutting is a low-cost option for short-run or even one-off bespoke designs.
 It is also capable of handling intricate designs while maintaining a high degree of accuracy.
 With low wastage of sheet material, laser cutting also offers an economical option for customers.
 As well as being suitable for a wide range of materials, laser cutting works successfully on thin materials, adding to its versatility.
 Machines also typically have several applications besides cutting, such as drilling, marking and engraving.

 We continually invest in technology to ensure we offer an unrivalled flatbed cutting service.
 Our most recent investment, a Trumpf TruLaser 5030 10 kW, is one of the fastest and most innovative laser cutting machines on the market.
 It delivers extreme precision coupled with impressive cutting speeds.
-This combination means we can offer competitive rates without compromising on quality, and can cut Mild Steel up to 30mm, Stainless Steel to 40mm, Aluminium to 30mm plus Brass and Copper to 12mm and 16mm respectively.
+This combination means we can offer competitive rates without compromising on quality.
+It can cut Mild Steel up to 30mm, Stainless Steel to 40mm, Aluminium to 30mm plus Brass and Copper to 12mm and 16mm respectively.

 Perhaps the standout advantage of laser cutting is its high accuracy, making it the ideal choice when tolerances are tight.
 Some commercial lasers can achieve tolerances of 0.1mm, and specialist lasers are even more precise: this precision is why laser cutting is the method of choice for the aeronautical industry.
-One constraint of laser cutting is that it is not suitable for very thick material.
+One constraint of laser cutting is that it is unsuitable for very thick material.
 In this instance, a water jet or plasma cutter is needed.

 It delivers extreme precision coupled with impressive cutting speeds.
-This combination means we can offer competitive rates without compromising on quality, and can cut Mild Steel up to 30mm, Stainless Steel to 40mm, Aluminium to 30mm plus Brass and Copper to 12mm and 16mm respectively.
+This combination means we can offer competitive rates without compromising on quality.
+It can cut Mild Steel up to 30mm, Stainless Steel to 40mm, Aluminium to 30mm plus Brass and Copper to 12mm and 16mm respectively.